Modified Student Summer Scholars Application Process

 The application is a collaborative effort between the potential student scholar and faculty mentor.
 A student may propose a research experience to a faculty member or a faculty member may actively recruit a student for part-time or full-time work to devote about six to twelve weeks/200 hours to a research and/or creative project during the spring/summer semester.

-We will be accepting 2017 MS3 Applications beginning November 1, 2016.
-Please apply online by January 27, 2017.
-Registration opens November 1, 2016 and closes at 11:59 PM, January 27, 2017.
+We will be accepting 2019 MS3 Applications beginning November 1, 2018.
+Please apply online by January 25, 2019.
+Application period opens November 1, 2018 and closes at 11:59 PM, January 25, 2019.
 There will be NO administrative support after 5:00 PM.
 PLEASE NOTE: Your application is incomplete if you have not submitted your entire proposal document.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
 NO DEADLINE EXTENSIONS WILL BE GRANTED.

 Check out the FAQs for more information.

-The Modified S3 provides two options for the timeframe of the proposed research:
+The MS3 provides two options for the timeframe of the proposed research:

 As in the traditional S3 program, mentoring is a critical component of the project.
 Each proposal must have a very detailed timeline, and the level of work must be appropriate for lower division students, or first year transfer students.
 The proposals also need to explain the project appropriateness given the abbreviated time frame.
 The stipend will be prorated for the faculty and the student.

-The Modified S3 provides the following support for scholars and mentors:
+The MS3 provides the following support for scholars and mentors:

 Total award: $3,625

-The proposals are reviewed and awards determined by a sub-committee of the Undergraduate Research Council (URC).
+The proposals are reviewed and awards determined by the Undergraduate Research Council (URC).

 The program is available to lower division or first year transfer undergraduate students at GVSU.
 "Lower division" is defined as a first year or second year student.
 Successful students will have demonstrated a record of academic success in their coursework and an interest for academic research and scholarship.
 It is expected that the student will be enrolled at GVSU as a full-time undergraduate for at least one full semester of study beyond the period of the award (i.e. the following Fall semester).
 Please contact OURS if you have questions about your eligibility.